saiganeshsunkari/terraform-ansible-aws/README.md

 # terraform-ansible-aws
-Secure a Dummy Gitea with Mutual TLS Using Infrastructure as Code (IaC)
+Secure Gitea app with Mutual TLS Using Infrastructure as Code (IaC)